Noxus-AI/noxus-client-sdk/README.md

 )

 # Now you can send messages to the conversation
-message = MessageRequest(content="Hello, can you help me with something?") response = conversation.add_message(message)
+message = MessageRequest(content="Hello, what model are you using?") response = conversation.add_message(message)
 print(f"Agent Response: {response.message_parts}")

+# You can ask it to run a workflow.
+Assume we add provided the agent with the Simple Workflow created above
+message = MessageRequest(content="Hello, can you run Simple Workflow and tell it to tell a joke?") response = conversation.add_message(message) print(f"Agent Response: {response.message_parts}")
 ```